 Wearable technology is any kind of electronic device designed to be worn on the user’s body.
 Such devices can take many different forms, including jewelry, accessories, medical devices and clothing (or elements of clothing).
 The term wearable computing implies processing or communications capabilities, but in reality, the sophistication among wearables can vary.

-While the most sophisticated examples of wearable technology include AI hearing aids, Google Glass and Microsoft’s HoloLens, a holographic computer in the form of a VR headset.
+The most sophisticated examples of wearable technology include AI hearing aids, Google Glass and Microsoft’s HoloLens, and a holographic computer in the form of a VR headset.
 An example of a less complex form of wearable technology is a disposable skin patch with sensors that transmit patient data wirelessly to a nearby control device.

 Common examples of wearable technology include:

 - Smart jewelry, such as rings, wristbands, watches and pins.
 Smaller devices typically work in coordination with a smartphone app for display and interaction.

 - Body-mounted sensors that monitor and transmit biological data for healthcare purposes.

 - Fitness trackers, often in the form of wristbands or straps, that monitor things like physical activity and vital signs.
 Trackers may connect wirelessly to an app for data storage, processing and reporting.